etlbox/etlbox.website/newdoks/content/en/docs/control-flow/about.md

 Control Flow Tasks reside in the `ETLBox.ControlFlow.Tasks` namespace - tasks for logging in the `ETLBox.Logging` namespace.

-## General Idea behind Control Flow Task
+## General idea behind Control Flow Task

 Control Flow Tasks are a set of tasks to manage, alter or query a database.
 With one single line of code you will be able to create a table or fire some sql on your database - you write your code in C#, and in the background database code for your specific